American Chemical Society Bridge Program

 Graduate Students (PhD)

-Description: Bridge Programs invite promising senior undergraduates or bachelor degree recipients in the physical sciences to participate in one-to-two year transitional graduate programs.
+Bridge Programs invite promising senior undergraduates or bachelor degree recipients in the physical sciences to participate in one-to-two year transitional graduate programs.
 Some transition programs are post-baccalaureate programs that provide research experience, advanced coursework, mentoring, and coaching to prepare a graduate school application while others are traditional PhD programs.

-The American Chemical Society (APS) Bridge Program mission is to strengthen the chemical sciences in the United States by increasing the number of underrepresented students who receive doctoral degrees in chemical sciences.
+The American Chemical Society (ACS) Bridge Program mission is to strengthen the chemical sciences in the United States by increasing the number of underrepresented students who receive doctoral degrees in chemical sciences.
 Therefore, applications are encouraged from Black, Latinx, American Indian, Pacific Islander, Alaskan Native and Native Hawaiian students who are U.S. citizens or permanent residents.

 Eligibility: